 How Is CBD Useful For Sleep?

 CBD is especially helpful for people who suffer REM behavior disorder, specifically those with Parkinson’s disease.
 In regular REM, known as rapid eye movement, the body descends into a deep sleep called REM sleep.
 In order to prevent the body from acting out during dream cycles, the body becomes paralyzed.
 This also helps to prevent injury to the dreamer’s body, their sleeping partners, and surrounding objects.
 Unfortunately with REM behavior disorder, the paralysis is absent in the dreamer.
 The dreamer will be able to flail about, which can cause the person to violently awaken, injure themselves or their sleeping partner, and disrupts an otherwise restful sleep.
-In the past, cannabis has been known to help people with Parkinson’s to relax, reduce pain, and generally improve the overall sleep quality.
+In the past, cannabis has been known to help people with Parkinson’s to relax, reduce discomfort, and generally improve the overall sleep quality.
 But if you’re not keen on having THC course through your body, you can try the hemp plant’s alternative: CBD!

 Lastly, CBD has been a game changer for people with PTSD, especially military veterans.
 Cannabis is widely known to help people with PTSD because of its relaxing and calming qualities.
 However, in the military, drugs are forbidden without a prescription.
 This rule is enforced with random drug tests that limit the use of marijuana, which contains the psychoactive element THC.
 Since CBD is still derived from the hemp plant (same as marijuana), but contains less than 0.3% of THC, it is safe to use without worrying about failing any random drug tests.
 For military veterans, both active and retired, suffering from PTSD, CBD offers the same calming and relaxing qualities as its psychoactive counterpart, without worrying about “getting high” or interfering with work responsibilities.
 PTSD can rob you of sleep and relaxation, which is why CBD is a crucial supplement that can effectively help you.
-By allowing you to relax, reducing pain caused by PTSD, and improving your mental health, CBD is a great tool that can be used for improving the quality of your sleep.
+By allowing you to relax, reducing uneasiness caused by PTSD, and improving your mental health, CBD is a great tool that can be used for improving the quality of your sleep.

 There is still much we don’t know about CBD.
 For that reason, it’s highly advisable to consult your healthcare professional before you start taking CBD, especially if you currently take medication or suffer from certain illnesses.
-In general, 10mg-600mg have been used for treatment of sleep disorders, anxiety, and PTSD, but you should start off slowly to see how CBD affects your body.
+In general, 10mg-600mg have been used for treatment of sleep disorders, but you should start off slowly to see how CBD affects your body.
 If you think that CBD could make a beneficial difference in your life, we’re happy to suggest some of our favorite CBD products (including tinctures, creams, edibles, or capsules) and how we use them.
 You can always reach out to us via email about any questions or concerns you have, and no matter how you use CBD, make sure it’s the right way for you!